InternScience/SciEvalKit/docs/en/Quickstart.md

 If the model output for a benchmark does not match expectations, it might be due to incorrect prompt construction.

-In VLMEvalKit, each dataset class has a `build_prompt()` function.
+In SciEvalKit, each dataset class has a `build_prompt()` function.
 For example, `ImageMCQDataset.build_prompt()` combines hint, question, and options into a standard format:

 ```text
 HINT